 Contents[ Hide ]

 Clear and informative health communication is an integral part of public health.
-Communication is at the center of almost all patient care, including disease prevention and treatment, patient education, immunizations and other preventative care, crisis abatement and management, and more.
+Communication is at the center of almost all patient care, including disease prevention and treatment, patient education, immunizations and other preventative care, risk/crisis abatement and management, and more.
 Health communication is also an important mechanism for positive social change, as it is the foundation of health interventions that help populations that are vulnerable to poor health outcomes.

 The majority of master’s in health communication programs prepare students to work in medical and health-related organizations, and therefore tend to have more applied coursework.
 However, some programs in this field prepare students to conduct advanced research and to engage in health communication pedagogy.

 Masters in communication programs with a specialization in Health Communication train individuals to manage health-related communication in the public and private sectors, and to promote social change through the creation and dissemination of content that educates people on public health issues.
 Individuals who graduate from master’s programs in health communication may work in such environments as hospitals, health departments of government agencies, non-profit organizations, biotechnology companies, and health technology companies.

 Curriculum Details for Master’s in Communication Programs with a Specialization in Health Communication